 - Beneficiaries with questions should contact the Beneficiary Help Line at 1-800-642-3195 (TTY: 1-866-501-5656).

 - Providers and community partners with questions can email HealthyMichiganPlan@michigan.gov.

 Click here for more information on work requirements.

-Some beneficiaries who have had HMP health care coverage for at least 48 months will have to make new HMP premium payments on time and do a yearly HMP Health Risk Assessment (HRA) to keep their health care coverage.
+Some HMP health plan members who have had HMP health care coverage for at least 48 months will be required to make new premium payments on time and complete an annual Health Risk Assessment (HRA) to maintain health care coverage.
 HMP beneficiaries are not currently required to meet these requirements.
-Beneficiaries will receive more information from MDHHS before these changes are made.
+Beneficiars will receive more information from MDHHS before these changes are made.

-Click here for more information about the premium increase and healthy behavior requirements.
+Click here for more information on the premium increase and healthy behavior requirements.